RIKEN-RCCS/lens3/v1/doc/api-conf-yaml.md

     password: "long-string-for-redis-password"
 ```

+They specify a connection to Redis.

 ## Gunicorn Part

-See the documents of Gunicorn.

 ```
 gunicorn: